-Tooth extractions are commonly performed in-office and can help with pain relief and the preventing of infected teeth from getting worse.
+Tooth extractions are commonly performed in-office and can help with pain relief, prevent infections from spreading, and open room for orthodontic procedures.
 In cases when a tooth cannot be saved any other way, an extraction will be recommended.
-While an extraction is considered a type of surgery, it is done quickly and easily right in the office at your own convenience.
+At One Fine Smile, we can complete your tooth extraction in Oak Park quickly and painlessly.

 What is a Tooth Extraction?

-There are several reasons for why a tooth might be extracted.
+There are several reasons why a tooth might be extracted.
 Some of these reasons include:

 - A tooth has become decayed beyond the point of being saved